rreece/rreece.github.io/outline-of-philosophy/math.md

 -   The Academy (387 BCE - 529 CE): "Let no one ignorant of geometry enter"
 -   Mathematics is descriptive of a real but trans-empirical realm.
 -   [A very platonist math documentary](https://www.youtube.com/watch?v=8gd-gUlBv_s)
+-   Plato perhaps doubts Platonism in *Parmenides*
+-   Aristotle on universals

 ### Contemporary platonism